FILM & VIDEO

 2015 FIRST SKIN, 25 MIN VIDEO

 “First Skin” is an experimental video on the subject of pacifism.
-It asks a mix of choreographers, artists, a philosopher, a personal trainer and a cook how they think dance and cinema can reflect themes of war imagery.
-Margie Medlin commissioned as part of the Dance Archive Box project, Singapore International Arts Festival, 2015 responds to Mikuni Yanaihara’s dance theatre performance about changes to the Article 9, the pacifist article introduced into the Japanese constitution at the end of the second world.
+It asks a mix of choreographers, artists, a philosopher, a personal trainer, and a cook how they think dance and cinema can reflect themes of war imagery.
+Margie Medlin commissioned as part of the Dance Archive Box project, Singapore International Arts Festival, 2015 responds to Mikuni Yanaihara’s dance theatre performance about changes to Article 9, the pacifist article introduced into the Japanese constitution at the end of the Second World.
 Made for the cinema, the video could be described as a radio play.
-Using the disembodied costumes from the original performance, passages of blackness layered with documentary voices create embody histories, story and opinion while abstract images fade in and out to personify the audience’s attention.
+Using the disembodied costumes from the original performance, passages of blackness layered with documentary voices embody histories, stories, and opinions while abstract images fade in and out to personify the audience’s attention.

 First Skin 2015: https://vimeo.com/165688396